 I Loathe Car Loans

-In what felt like an arrow through my heart, Jake and I decided that we would finance this vehicle because we wanted to keep our cash reserves for a few reasons:
+In what felt like an arrow through my heart, I decided to finance this vehicle because I wanted to keep cash reserves for a few reasons:

-- Our income fluctuates from month-to-month so we like to have a healthy emergency fund
+- My income fluctuates from month-to-month so I like to have a healthy emergency fund

-- We own a rental property which can sometimes have unexpected costs
+- I own a rental property which can sometimes have unexpected costs

-- We would rather use this cash to invest in a Roth IRA or HSA
+- I would rather use this cash to invest in a Roth IRA or HSA

-- We got an unbelievably low interest rate from our credit union (which caused my CFP® friends swear in disbelief!)
+- I got an unbelievably low interest rate from my credit union (which caused my CFP® friends swear in disbelief!)

 My Awesome Credit Score